Does Derma Roller Work on Eyebrows? Can It Regrow Brows?

 - • Not necessary for 0.25mm (you won't feel much anyway)

-- • Never use near the eyes—keep at least 1cm away from lash line
+- • Never use near the eyes.
+Keep at least 1cm away from the lash line

 Roll in One Direction Only

-This is the most critical step.
-The eyebrow area is small and bony—rolling incorrectly can cause injury.
+Pay close attention here.
+The eyebrow area is small and bony, so rolling incorrectly can cause real injury.

 Safe Rolling Technique: